Music & Dance

 Arts at Noon

-Except as noted on January 16, all of the Arts at Noon concerts will take place in the Cook-DeWitt Center, begin at 12:00 noon, and last approximately one hour.
+All Arts at Noon concerts take place in the Cook-DeWitt Center, begin at 12:00 noon, and last approximately one hour.
 There is no admission charge.
 All are open to the college community and the general public.

 The 38th season of the Arts at Noon concert series begins by welcoming back Grand Rapids' own Perugino String Quartet.
 Named after Renaissance artist Pietro Perugino of Grand Rapids' sister city Perugia, Italy, the quartet has performed throughout the State of Michigan and at the world-renowned Julliard String Quartet Seminar at the Lincoln Center in New York City.
 Its members, violinists Eric Tanner and Christopher Martin, violist Barbara Corbato, and cellist Stacey Bosman Tanner, are all musicians with the Grand Rapids Symphony.

 Wednesday, September 23 Michael Lowenstern

 Widely considered one of the finest bass clarinetists in the world, Michael Lowenstern has performed, recorded, and toured as a soloist and with ensembles of every variety.
 A cross between Eric Dolphy, Meat Beat Manifest, NPR's This American Life, The Gap Band, and Igor Stravinsky, his sound defies definition; it's ClassicoFunkTronica.
 On stage, Lowenstern brings not only his formidable skill and finesse on the bass clarinet, but also his sense of humor and an enthusiasm which can only be called infectious.